scala-steward-org/scala-steward-action/README.md

     # Default: true
     ignore-opts-files: ''

+    # Deprecated.
+This input is no longer used.
+    # Mill is installed from the embedded binary or mill-wrapper-url.
+    #
+    # Default: 1.0.6
+    mill-version: ''

     # Other Scala Steward arguments not yet supported by
     # this action as a separate argument.
     other-args: ''